'Splosion Man

-'Splosion Man is a 2.5D action platform video game developed by Twisted Pixel Games for the Xbox 360, available through the Xbox Live Arcade digital download service.
-It was released on July 22, 2009 as part of the Xbox Live Summer of Arcade.
-Players control 'Splosion Man, an escaped science experiment with the ability to explode himself repeatedly, as he works his way through obstacles and traps trying to exit the fictional laboratory known as Big Science.
+'Splosion Man is a 2009 platformer video game developed by Twisted Pixel Games for the Xbox 360, available through the Xbox Live Arcade digital download service.
+Released on July 22, 2009 as part of the Xbox Live Summer of Arcade, the game follows 'Splosion Man—an escaped science experiment with the ability to explode himself repeatedly—as he works his way through obstacles and traps trying to exit the fictional laboratory known as Big Science.

 'Splosion Man received positive reviews, and was voted by Xbox Live players as the Best Original XBLA Game of 2009.
 IGN listed the game eleventh in their top twenty-five Xbox Live Arcade titles of all time.
 'Splosion Man placed thirteenth overall in sales and as of year-end 2011 had sold over 487,000 units.
 A sequel, titled Ms. Splosion Man, was released on July 13, 2011.

 Gameplay

-The game's title character, Splosion Man, was created by the fictional laboratory Big Science.
-The character is made entirely of explosive material.
-The aim of the game is to go through a series of levels consisting of puzzles, traps, and enemies to escape the facility.
-A splode is effectively a jump, and can also be used to kill enemies, demolish walls, detonate explosive barrels or trigger other effects.
-The character can explode up to three times in quick succession at which point he will need to take a breather to replenish his supply.
+'Splosion Man is a puzzle platformer where the player character and titular protagonist, 'Splosion Man, possesses the power to detonate himself due to an accident at a laboratory called Big Science.
+Using this power, the player must escape the facility by going through a series of levels containing different puzzles, traps, and enemies.
+This act of self-detonation, called a "'splode", is the only form of combat, allowing the player to jump, kill enemies, and destroy obstacles.
+The player can only use the 'splode thrice consecutively before a cooldown.

 'Splosion Man includes a story mode consisting of fifty levels, including three bosses, as well as up to four-player cooperative gameplay, with fifty coop-exclusive levels.
 When playing cooperatively the players are each presented in a different color to distinguish them from others.
 All players share the same screen which zooms in and out according to how close players are to one another.
 The game does not contain any usable items, but hidden in each level is a cake which can be consumed for extra points or achievements.